 - Video evidence of your driving behavior

 Prosecutors typically build cases around more than one piece of evidence.
 This is why refusing to conduct a chemical test does not guarantee that you’ll avoid a DUI conviction.
-Don’t assume that prosecution has nothing on you just because you refused to submit to a chemical test.
+Don’t assume that the prosecution has nothing on you just because you refused to submit to a chemical test.

 DUI without BAC

-You may have heard that the legal limit for BAC in California is 0.08%.
+You may have heard that the legal BAC limit in California is 0.08%.
 While this is true, California Vehicle Code (CVC) §23152(a) makes it illegal to drive under the influence of alcohol without regard to a specific BAC.
 Therefore, a chemical test to determine your BAC isn’t a strict requirement to be charged with a DUI.

 Refusing a Chemical Test Can Cause Additional Problems